-Knowing your photography goals will help you plan long term and avoid costly mistakes.
+Knowing your photography goals will help you plan long-term and avoid costly mistakes.
 You could be buying something within your budget only to find out it’s not meeting your photography objectives.

-When you’re buying underwater camera you will also have to consider the underwater housing and accessories you will need to buy.
-While you do not need buy everything at the same time, these are things you might want to consider budget-wise.
+When you’re buying an underwater camera you will also have to consider the underwater housing and accessories you will need to buy.
+While you do not need to buy everything at the same time, these are things you might want to consider budget-wise.

 It’s great if you have a large disposable income and money is not an issue.
 But if you are not so lucky, then you need to find a good balance between what you think is the best underwater camera for you to achieve your goals while considering what you can afford.

 Remember that a more expensive camera will not always mean better photos or videos.
 Underwater photography and videography require skills, talent, and experience.
 Many photographers are able to capture award-winning shots even by using underwater cameras recommended for beginners.

 Tip: Write down all the needs and wants you have for your underwater set up.
 This will give you an idea as to how much you might be spending if you decide to go with a specific brand and model.